 This is open to Washington research institutions.
 Eligible projects must develop or demonstrate clean energy technologies that have been demonstrated as viable in prior published work, yet are not commercially available.
 Eligible projects must also depend on approval of funding from a federal source or sources.

 Three applications have been received as of March 4, 2014.
 Review and evaluation is underway.

 No funding is available at this time but we are still accepting applications.
 All funds are currently committed for submitted proposals.
 Should one or more of those proposals not be successful, we will give notice of funding availablity.

 Returning Recovery Act Funds

 Commerce is authorized to expend up to $4 million in new loans generated from returned federal recovery act energy funds.
-Funds are not available at this time and are dependent upon the timing and volume of federal loan repayments.
+No funding is available at this time and are dependent upon the timing and volume of federal loan repayments.

 $25 million for grants to higher education, state agencies, and local governments for energy efficiency projects.
 On March 12, 2014, $14 million in grant awards were given to five higher education institutions, 27 local governments and four state agencies.

 Revised guidelines have been issued.

 Application deadline for this round is no later than 5 p.m. on Thursday, September 18, 2014.